 Our society is no stranger to addiction and many of us use a version of this maladapted coping mechanism at some point or other.
 Our addiction of choice may be food, drugs, tobacco, alcohol, exercise, hoarding, cutting, workaholism, tv, shopping, gambling, video games, social media, porn, sex, power, codependent relationships….

 We may even be addicted to a specific ‘cover’ emotion as an automatic response when under stress, going into anger, anxiety, depression, or denial, so as to keep from feeling a more 'off-limits' emotion (shame, rage, helplessness....)

-by Katarzyna Vedah.
+Essay by Katarzyna Vedah.
 May 5, 2018

 Or we may subconsciously be addicted to suffering after growing up around people who were threatened by our well-being in some way.
 In an attempt to divert the possibility of future disconnection, disapproval, or oncoming disaster, we end up sabotaging our own sense of happiness.